 IBD is a $300-million provincial economic burden, costing about $12,000/patient due to hospitalization, work/school absenteeism and treatment.

-The IBD Centre of BC will provide a complete spectrum of benefits for patients, families and the public health-care agenda.
+The IBD Centre of BC provides a complete spectrum of benefits for patients, families and the public health-care agenda.

 - Significantly decreased wait times to see a specialist